-Every year, thousands of traders from various industries gather to showcase their merchandise.
-It’s usually an opportunity for people from all walks of life to come together and sample the industry’s top cream.
+Thousands of traders from various industries gather to showcase their merchandise every year.
+It is usually an opportunity for people from all walks of life to come together and sample the industry’s top cream.
 But besides their massive displays of masterpieces, trade fairs and exhibitions serve other critical purposes.

-First, they present a rare opportunity to interact directly with some of the prominent names in the industry.
-It’s during these exhibitions that you can get first-hand accounts from industry leaders and professionals, on their humble beginnings and secrets to success.
+First, they present a rare opportunity to interact with prominent names in the industry.
+During these exhibitions, you can get first-hand accounts from industry leaders and professionals on their humble beginnings and secrets to success.
 The workshops and seminars organized are a treasure trove of information, especially for budding entrepreneurs.
 Like many other sectors, the jewelry industry also holds historic annual trade fairs and exhibitions.
 One such exhibition is the JCK Jewelry Show.

 The JCK Jewelry Show

-The JCK Las Vegas Show is the most significant jewelry event in the North America region.
+The JCK Las Vegas Show is the most significant jewelry event in the North American region.
 The occasion offers a platform where jewelry traders within the region can showcase their brands.
 As a jewelry merchant, you can look to this event as a golden opportunity to display your unique offers.
 From loose diamonds to elegant timepieces, the show features it all.
-It’s also an opportunity to network with fellow industry stakeholders and boost your brand awareness.
+It is also an opportunity to network with fellow industry stakeholders and boost your brand awareness.

-Additionally, the JCK show enables jewelry merchants to mingle freely with their clients, as they seek to understand the common challenges those clients often go through.
+Additionally, the JCK show enables jewelry merchants to mingle freely with their clients as they seek to understand the common challenges they (the clients) often go through.
 Though the JCK Show is held in Las Vegas, it brings together industry stakeholders from far and wide.
-Jewelry merchants from outside the region particularly love this event since it’s held in one of the most secure environments.
-The show is almost exclusive to diamonds, though various other kinds of jewelry are occasionally showcased.
+Jewelry merchants from outside the region love this event since it is conducted in one of the most secure environments.
+The show is almost exclusive to diamonds, though various other kinds of jewelry are also occasionally showcased.

 JCK is especially popular in terms of the number of people it brings together.
 On average, 30,000 of the world’s most influential jewelry personalities converge here.
-That excludes thousands of other regular attendees drawn from diamond sellers, buyers, aspiring gemologists, among other interested parties.
+This excludes thousands of other regular attendees drawn from diamond sellers, buyers, and aspiring gemologists, among other interested parties.

-As you may expect, jewelry exhibition is the most important activity at the JCK Show.
-However, traders also leverage the occasion to network, learn, and just have fun.
-Evidently, the business aspect comprises only half of the experience.
+As you may expect, the jewelry exhibition is the most important activity at the JCK Show.
+However, traders also leverage the occasion to network, learn, and have fun.
+The business aspect comprises only half of the experience.
 The other half pertains to discussions around shaping the future of this lucrative industry.

 History of the JCK Show

-The first JCK Las Vegas show was held in 1992, at the Sands Expo and Convention Center.
+The first JCK Las Vegas show was held in 1992 at the Sands Expo and Convention Center.
 At the time, the show was known as Jewelry ’92.
-On the first event, more than 1,300 pieces of jewelry were exhibited.
-Organizers had always hoped the show would generate considerable publicity.
-But 1,300 exhibitions and 6,000 buyers was totally unforeseen.
+During the first event, an exhibition of more than 1,300 pieces took place.
+Organizers had always hoped that the show would generate considerable publicity.
+But 1,300 exhibitions and 6,000 buyers were unforeseen.
 It was probably the largest jewelry trade fair ever to have been held in North America, besides the JA International Jewelry Show.
 Since then, the JCK Show has been a special event in the North American jewelry calendar.
-But while the first JCK show was held in 1992, the history of this event goes way back.
+But while the first JCK show was held in 1992, its history goes way back.

 So, how did it all begin?

-In 1992, the Jewelers of America announced the sale of the JA International Jewelry Show to the renowned global financial services group - Blenheim Group.
-Shortly after, a group of traders approached the then publisher of the JCK Magazine, Mr Charles Bond, about the possibility of starting a jewelry trade show.
-The idea didn’t’ sound feasible at all.
-That’s because the JA International Jewelry Show was still considered the most popular jewelry event in the region.
-It would require master planning as well as immense lobbying to have influential jewelry merchants to even consent to the idea of a parallel exhibition.
+In 1992, the Jewelers of America announced the sale of the JA International Jewelry Show to Blenheim Group—a renowned global financial services group.
+Shortly after, a group of traders approached the then publisher of the JCK Magazine, Mr. Charles Bond, about the possibility of starting a jewelry trade show.
+The idea did not sound feasible because the JA International Jewelry Show was still considered the most popular jewelry event in the region.
+It would require master planning and immense lobbying to have influential jewelry merchants agree to the idea of a parallel exhibition.

 But during these discussions, a possibility presented itself.
-At the time, many people weren’t comfortable with the idea of selling JA to an organization outside the jewelry industry.
-The idea of starting another show that would be wholly owned by an organization within the industry was mooted.
-Still, most companies and investors shied away from endorsing the idea.
-It was only JCK that believed in the possibility of starting another jewelry trade exhibition.
+At the time, many people were not comfortable with the idea of selling JA to an organization outside the jewelry industry.
+The idea of starting another show wholly owned by an organization within the industry was mooted.
+Most companies and investors shied away from endorsing the idea, apart from JCK that believed in the possibility of starting another jewelry trade exhibition.

-But this wasn’t the first time JCK involved itself in matters pertaining to diamonds.
+But this was not the first time JCK involved itself in matters related to diamonds.
 Since its inception in 1869, the company had been the force behind significant milestones in the history of the diamond trade.
-Most notable was its role in founding prominent industry organizations, such as the American Gem Society and Gemological Institute of America.
+The most notable was its role in founding prominent industry organizations, such as the American Gem Society and Gemological Institute of America.

-And now came the question timing.
-The JA show was traditionally held in late July.
-That presented one monumental challenge—it was rather late to tap into jewelers buying diamonds for their holidays.
+And now came the question of timing.
+The JA show was traditionally held in late July, but it presented a monumental challenge—it was rather late to tap into jewelers buying diamonds for their holidays.
 Therefore, it was agreed that the JCK show would be held from the end of May to early June.

 In 1992, the JCK Magazine officially launched the “Jewelry ’92—The Industry Show”, as the show was previously known.
 The first event was held a week following Memorial Day, and the show became an instant hit.
 The 300,000 square feet exhibition space was a beehive of activity.
-And when the show came to an end on June 2, thousands of dollars’ worth of jewelry had been traded.
-The subsequent years would see the JCK generate even more publicity.
+When the show came to an end on June 2, thousands of dollars’ worth of jewelry had been traded.
+The subsequent years would see the JCK generate more publicity.
 Companies jostled to be listed, and attendance significantly improved.

 In 1994, the event brought together over 1,000 companies.
-It’s also in this year that JCK was officially named the JCK Show.
-In 1997, Orlando, Florida was selected as the next venue for the JCK Show.
-The event would be held in February, to coincide with the warm weather at the time.
-While the show in Orlando was largely a success, it still paled in comparison to the previous ones held in Vegas.
-It was time to bring back the show to where it truly belonged—Las Vegas.
+In the same year, JCK was officially named the JCK Show.
+Orlando, Florida was selected as the next venue for the JCK Show in 1997.
+The event would be held in February to coincide with the warm weather at the time.
+While the show in Orlando was a success, it still paled in comparison to the previous ones held in Vegas.
+It was time to bring back the show to where it belonged—Las Vegas.

 What’s The Significance of The JCK Show?

 As you may expect, the JCK Las Vegas show witnesses some of the unique diamonds in the jewelry industry.
-Think of those stones you’d hardly find in a standard jewelry display.
-The show offers an opportunity to sample from a broad collection of diamonds; cut and polished by some of the industry’s finest craftsmen.
+The show offers an opportunity to sample from a broad collection of diamonds, cut and polished by some of the industry’s finest craftsmen.
 Diamonds here come in different cuts, shapes, sizes, colors, carat weights, and clarity scores.
 The show also features a massive array of both loose and lab-grown diamonds, branded diamonds, equipment supplies, security solutions, and lots of diamond jewelry.
-It’s just the right event to attend before buying your next engagement ring.
+It is the right event to attend before buying your next engagement ring.

 Besides the vast assortment of diamonds, the JCK show is also an occasion to network.
-It doesn’t matter whether you’re a corporate guru, a diamond shopper, or a regular attendee.
-The event will present you with an opportunity to network and build relationships with the most influential people in this industry.
-In the 2019 exhibition, the show hosted over 2,300 vendors from across the world.
-23% of those came from outside of the Americas.
-So, even if you aren’t looking to sample the elegant diamond collections, you can still interact with notable personalities and share in their experience.
+It does not matter whether you are a corporate guru, a diamond shopper, or a regular attendee, the event will present you an opportunity to network and build relationships with the most influential people in this industry.
+In the 2019 exhibition, the show hosted over 2,300 vendors from across the world, 23% of whom came from outside of the Americas.
+Therefore, even if you are not looking to sample the elegant diamond collections, you can still interact with notable personalities and share in their experience.

 Most importantly, the JCK show is an opportunity to learn.
-Like any other trade fair, the show features lots of seminars and workshops.
-From these seminars, you can acquire some hands-on knowledge of anything pertaining to the jewelry industry in general.
+Like any other trade fair, the show features lots of seminars and workshops at which you can acquire some hands-on knowledge about the jewelry industry.
 Both vendors and diamond shoppers can immensely benefit from these workshops.
 Aspiring gemologists will also find the workshops very useful in honing their skills and experience in the trade.
-The fact that the seminars are conducted by real professionals in the industry makes them all the more important.

-Diamond grading organizations, such as the GIA frequently grace the JCK occasion.
+Diamond grading organizations, such as the GIA, frequently grace the JCK occasion.
 During the event, they strive to inform traders on how they arrive at their grading reports.
-All the intricacies of diamond grading and certification are explained in layman terms.
+Besides, the intricacies of diamond grading and certification are explained in layman terms.

 Lastly, the JCK Show showcases some of the new and upcoming trends in the diamond world.
-The trends range from new diamond cuts to policies governing the industry as a whole.
+The trends range from new diamond cuts to policies governing the whole industry.
 As a jewelry trader, you can leverage this opportunity to learn about some cutting-edge security solutions you could apply to guard against jewelry thefts.
-Also, worthy of mention is a provision to take part in a social media boot camp.
-The half-day Social Media Boot Camp is normally tailored to the requirements of jewelry traders.
+Moreover, worthy of mention is a provision to take part in a social media boot camp.
+The half-day Social Media Boot Camp is tailored to the requirements of jewelry traders.
 Again, this is another unique opportunity to network as you learn.

 After socializing and learning everything there is to know, you can now proceed to the booths for some terrific bargains.
-If you’re an exhibitor, you’ll be required to have a badge, remain discreet, and practice many other safety measures.
+If you are an exhibitor, you will be required to have a badge, remain discreet, and practice many other safety measures.

 Like many other jewelry exhibitions, the JCK Las Vegas Show presents an opportunity to sample some of the world’s most beautiful diamonds.
-Besides, the show is also a significant learning platform.
-You’ll meet and brush shoulders with the biggest names in the game.
+Besides, the show is also a helpful learning platform.
+You will meet and brush shoulders with the biggest names in the game.
 In the end, fantastic bargains await you at the numerous exhibition booths.